MetaMask/metamask-extension/README.md

 You can read [our internal docs here](https://metamask.github.io/metamask-extension/).

-You can re-generate the docs locally by running `npm run doc`, and contributors can update the hosted docs by running `npm run publish-docs`.
+You can re-generate the docs locally by running `yarn doc`, and contributors can update the hosted docs by running `yarn publish-docs`.

 ### Running Tests

-Run tests with `npm test`.
+Run tests with `yarn test`.

-You can also test with a continuously watching process, via `npm run watch`.
+You can also test with a continuously watching process, via `yarn watch`.

-You can run the linter by itself with `npm run lint`.
+You can run the linter by itself with `yarn lint`.

 ## Architecture